builderssquad/anyscan/README.md

 * Integration: React and MongoDB can easily be integrated with other technologies, such as blockchain networks and payment systems, to provide a comprehensive solution for managing and tracking blockchain transactions.
 * Overall, building an Etherscan alternative on React and MongoDB provides advantages such as scalability, community support, fast and efficient querying capabilities, and easy integration with other technologies.

+In comparison Blockscout explorer uses Elixir Language (https://github.com/blockscout/blockscout) - Elixir has some advantages but there are few weaknesses.
+The most essential weakness is that it is hard to find, keep and extend the team of Elixir developers when Javascript has not such problem.

+Javascript stack allows to scale a team and make features time to market.

 ## Available Functionaly